×

 Inspect Crawlspace Vapor Barriers

-Check for standing water beneath the liner, especially after heavy rains.
-If you spot pooling water, the barrier may need professional cleaning or replacement.
-Persistent water issues could indicate a need for improved drainage solutions.
+Look for standing water beneath the liner, especially after heavy rain.
+Pooling water under the barrier means you may need professional cleaning, replacement, or improved drainage.

 Step 6: Check Landscaping and Grading